kevin-cazal/draft-camp-dj/part1_basic_jukebox/detailed.md

 **Why check all buttons?** We don't know which button was clicked, so we check each one.
 Only one (or none) will match.

-**Real-world analogy**: Like a security guard checking multiple doors:
-- Someone knocks (mouse click)
-- Guard checks door 1 (isMouseOverButton(button1))
-- Not that one?
-Check door 2 (button2)
-- Found it!
-Open that door (call callback)

 ### Step 3: Draw All Buttons